Kulturfy

 IMPACT

-Designed a timeline-based system that delivers cultural context without breaking the viewing experience.
+Designed a timeline-based system that surfaces cultural context without interrupting playback.

-Framed a scalable interaction pattern applicable to streaming platforms, travel discovery, and localized media.
+Framed a scalable interaction pattern that could extend to streaming, travel discovery, and localized media.

 Cultural cues get missed.